IBM/wmla-assets/dli-learning-path/README.md

 1. From the cluster management console, navigate to Workload > Deep Learning.
 2. Navigate to the Models tab and click on the sample model that you trained.
 3. Select the Training tab, and select the finished training run that you want to use as an inference model and click Create Inference Model.

+Or you could follow below steps to download the training results you saved to ```args.train_dir``` via GUI, and deploy the model as you want:
+1. From the cluster management console, navigate to Workload > Deep Learning.
+2. Navigate to the Models tab and click on the sample model that you trained.
+3. Select the Training tab, and select the finished training, click "Weight Files" to dowload the training results.

 ###   [Test it out]